bids-standard/bids-specification/src/appendices/qmri.md

 Commonly, RF fieldmaps (`B1+` and `B1-` maps) are used for the correction of structural quantitative maps.
-As these images do not convey substantial structural information, respective file collections of RF fieldmaps are stored in the `fmap` sub-directory.
+As these images do not convey substantial structural information, respective file collections of RF fieldmaps are stored in the `fmap` subdirectory.
 Below is an example file collection for RF transmit field map `TB1EPI`:

 <!-- This block generates a file tree.